Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Introduction

 \item We present a preliminary analysis of computing explanations for $k$-NN when $k=1$, addressing both polynomial-time and \np-hard problems.
 For the latter, we employ two standard approaches: Integer Quadratic Programming (IQP) and SAT-solving (SAT).
 While Mixed Integer Programming (MIP) for counterfactual explanations was previously explored~\cite{DBLP:conf/iscopt/ContardoFRV24}, our SAT encoding is novel and utilizes a recent solver with native support for cardinality constraints~\cite{reeves2024clauses}.
 Interestingly, even for \np-hard problems, explanations for datasets with hundreds of features and thousands of points can be computed in under two minutes.

 \end{itemize}

-\paragraph{{\bf Organization of the paper.}} Basic definitions are provided in Section \ref{sec:definitions}, and the explainability problems are discussed in Section \ref{sec:problems}.
+\paragraph{{\bf Organization of the paper}} Basic definitions are provided in Section \ref{sec:definitions}, and the explainability problems are discussed in Section \ref{sec:problems}.
 Negative results concerning minimum sufficient reasons are presented in Section \ref{sec:msr}.
 Additional results for the continuous setting, based on the \(\ell_2\)-distance, are covered in Section \ref{sec:l2}, while those for the \(\ell_1\)-distance are detailed in Section \ref{sec:l1}.
 Results for the discrete setting appear in Section \ref{sec:discrete}.
+Further complexity completeness results are presented in Section \ref{sec:further}.
 Experimental results are discussed in Section~\ref{sec:implementation}, while final remarks are included in Section \ref{sec:final}.